-The 2nd Annual Presidential Awards for Outstanding Faculty-Led Engaged Teaching, Engaged Research/Scholarship and Engaged Service were presented to three distinguished faculty members by President Kelly at the 2018 Honors Convocation Ceremony.
+The 3rd Annual Presidential Awards for Outstanding Faculty-Led Engaged Teaching, Engaged Research/Scholarship and Engaged Service were presented to three distinguished faculty members by President Kelly at the 2019 Honors Convocation Ceremony.
 Our heartiest congratulations to these engaged faculty members.

-The recipient of the 2018 Presidential Award for Outstanding Engaged Service is Dr. Sameer Hinduja, Professor in the School of Criminology and Criminal Justice, in the College for Design and Social Inquiry.
+The recipient of the 2019 Presidential Award for Outstanding Engaged Service is Dr. Rhonda Goodman, Professor in the Christine E. Lynn College of Nursing.

 In the summer of 2018, Dr. Goodman single-handedly raised more than forty-eight thousand dollars to build a junior high school in the village of La Plazuela, in the Guatemalan highlands of San MarteenJilotepeque.
 The children in this village had never studied beyond fifth grade because their parents could not afford to send them several villages away to the only junior high school in the area.
 Thanks to Dr. Goodman, construction was completed and the new junior high school admitted its first students this past February.